 The required chemistry courses are CH 121N, CH 122, CH 212, CH 221, CH 222, CH 315, CH 321, CH 326, and CH 417.
 The required biology courses are BI 112N, BI 212, and one of the four, BI 308, BI 397, BI 412, or BI 422 for a total of three biology courses.

 CH 121N, CH 122, CH 212, CH 221, CH 222, CH 315, CH 321, CH 322, CH 326, CH 417, CH 424, and either CH 429 or CH 499.
 Also required are BI 112N and BI 212 for a total of two biology courses.
 The certification for this degree program is through the American Chemical Society.

-All biochemistry majors must enroll in the chemistry seminar course (CH 410) for four semesters during their junior and senior years.
+All chemistry and biochemistry majors must enroll in the Chemistry and Biochemistry Capstone (CH 498) during the spring of their senior year.
 Moreover, all chemistry and biochemistry degrees require two semesters of college-level calculus (MA 131M and MA 132M) and two semesters of college-level physics (PH 241N and PH 242).

 Additionally, students must satisfy the collegium requirement of 16 courses for any of the B.S. degrees.
 Finally, students must maintain a C average or better in courses within the chemistry discipline and the required supporting courses listed above.

 For course descriptions, see Biology and Chemistry.

 The schedules below are for students wanting either a certified or uncertified biochemistry degree.